EugeniuEnachii/Youtube-Embed-SEO-/YouTubeSEOProject.md

 - If it isn't in the list, add a new key pair for the link and the VideoID.
 The VideoID's format is "0000-SRC" (ex.
 "0001-YOUTUBE" , "0872-WIDENCOLLECTIVE")

   - The script will then check for a CSV to find the source of every video.
 (As a prerequisite, find all unique websites and give them a 2-3 letter code, then put in a CSV).
 The name of the script is "Create-FilteredLinkSources.ps1"
-  - The script will then check if the video link is the same in LinkFROriginal and LinkENOriginal.
-That's how it will add the "-EN, -FR, or -BI (for bilingual)" at the end of the VideoID
+  - The script will then check if the video link is the same in LinkFROriginal and LinkENOriginal.  ~~That's how it will add the "-EN, -FR, or -BI (for bilingual)" at the end of the VideoID~~ Actually, the language doesn't matter.

 - If it is on the list, it passes to the next link in the list